All Episodes

 And so I knew at that moment that I wanted to serve in the best way that I think I could.

-It's so different than any other in army aviation.
+It's so different than any other in Army aviation.

 Can you tell everybody listening?

-So the Kiowa, it's a mini gun ship.
+So the Kiowa, it's a mini-gun ship.

-We carry a 50-cal machine gun, uh, we carry seven high explosive rockets.
+We carry a 50-cal machine gun.

-We only carry the pilot and the co-pilot, and we fly extremely low level.
+We only carry the pilot and the co-pilot.

 So we fly in direct eyesight of the enemy, direct eyesight of the ground forces we're protecting.

-Uh and we fly very low level, 50 to 150 feet at certain times.
+And we fly very low level, 50 to 150 feet at certain times.

-Um, but our mission differs on a daily basis.
+But our mission differs on a daily basis.

 Absolutely.

-In danger close, we I go super in-depth into what it is like to basically you're gonna feel like you are in the seat in the cockpit inside the Kiowa Warrior, and when you read this book, you're gonna stand understand exactly what it's like uh to go to combat.
+In Danger Close, I go super in-depth into what it is like to basically, you're going to feel like you are in the seat in the cockpit inside the Kiowa Warrior.

 Amber, thank you for your call and thank you for your services.